-Applications for summer 2016 courses are now being accepted via our online application system, myRBS.
+Applications for spring and summer 2017 courses are now being accepted via our online application system, myRBS.

 Applications for Rare Book School courses are considered on a rolling basis until a course has reached enrollment capacity.
-To be considered for the first round of admissions decisions, submit your application(s) for summer courses by 29 February.January 6, 2016 by RBS
+To be considered for the first round of admissions decisions, submit your application(s) for spring and summer courses by 20 February.January 4, 2017 by RBS

-Rare Book School is pleased to announce the recipients of its 2015 Scholarship Committee awards, as well as the winners of the Buice Scholarships for returning RBS students and the RBS-RBMS Diversity Fellowship.
+Rare Book School is pleased to announce the recipients of its Scholarship Committee awards, as well as the winners of the Buice Scholarships for returning RBS students and the RBS-RBMS Diversity Fellowship.
 Congratulations! […]Posted January 3, 2017 by RBS

 These matching funds will support thirty-six scholarships, to cover full tuition to a Rare Book School course as well as travel and housing costs.
 These scholarships will be awarded to librarians, humanities scholars, students, conservators, and other professionals working with humanities-based heritage collections; eligible applicants will either identify with underrepresented racial or ethnic communities, or will work primarily with collections that document minority, immigrant, and non-western cultural traditions. […]Posted December 14, 2016 by RBS